xuankimtran/docs-1/pages/katalon-studio/docs/windows-kw-findelements.md

 ## findElements

-* **Description**: Find elements by using locator value of the given Windows object.
+* **Description**: Find elements by using the locator value of the given Windows object.
 * **Keyword name**: findElements
 * **Keyword syntax**: Windows.findElements(windowsObject)
 * **Parameter**: windowsObject